Battle of Tarvis (1809)

 The Battle of Tarvis from 16 to 17 May 1809, the Storming of the Malborghetto Blockhouse from 15 to 17 May 1809, and the Storming of the Predil Blockhouse from 15 to 18 May saw the Franco-Italian army of Eugène de Beauharnais attacking Austrian Empire forces under Albert Gyulai.
-Eugène crushed Gyulai's division in a pitched battle near Tarvisio, then an Austrian town known as Tarvis.
-At nearby Malborghetto Valbruna and Predil Pass, small garrisons of Grenz infantry heroically defended two forts before being overwhelmed by sheer numbers.
+Eugène defeated Gyulai's division in a battle near Tarvisio, then an Austrian town known as Tarvis.
+At nearby Malborghetto Valbruna and Predil Pass, small garrisons of Grenz infantry defended two forts before being overwhelmed.
 The Franco-Italian capture of the key mountain passes allowed their forces to invade Austrian Kärnten during the War of the Fifth Coalition.
 Tarvisio is located in far northeast Italy, near the borders of both Austria and Slovenia.

 Eugène's main column marched up the Fella River valley, which runs east and west in the area of the fighting.
 On 15 May the column found itself blocked by the Malborghetto fort.
-Attacking in greatly superior force, Eugène's troops captured the fort on the morning of the 17th.
+Attacking with a superior force, Eugène's troops captured the fort on the morning of the 17th.
 Later that day, the Franco-Italians routed Gyulai's division from its positions near Tarvisio (Tarvis), inflicting heavy losses.
 A second Franco-Italian column, attempting to join Eugène from the south, was halted on the 15th by the Predil fort.
 On 18 May, Predil fell to assault and the defenders were killed to the last man.
-Monuments at both forts honor the Austrians who gave their lives in the fighting.
+Monuments at both forts honor the Austrians who died in the fighting.